Extracting Moore Machines from Transformers using Queries and Counterexamples: Experiments

-\paragraph{Architecture} We use one-layer transformers with soft attention \citep{vaswani2017attention}, pre-norm layer normalisation \citep{nguyen2019prenorm}, and rotary positional encodings \citep{jianlin2023roformer}.
+We use one-layer encoder-only transformers with soft attention \cite{vaswani2017attention}, pre-norm layer normalisation \cite{nguyen2019prenorm}, and rotary positional encodings \cite{jianlin2023roformer}.
 The latter two techniques have been demonstrated to enhance the original transformer architecture in terms of training efficiency and length generalisation, respectively.
-We use a residual stream width of 16, a single-layer MLP layer of width 64 and 4 attention heads.
-This is a subset of the transformer configurations studied in \citet{bhattamishra2020ability}.
-We do not compare different transformer configurations as this has been extensively done before and we instead aim to show transformers can be mechanistically interpreted.
+We use a residual stream width of 16, a single-layer MLP block of width 64, and 4 attention heads.
+This is a subset of the transformer configurations studied in Bhattamishra et al. \cite{bhattamishra2020ability}.
+We do not compare different transformer configurations, as this has been extensively done before \cite{bhattamishra2020ability,deletang2023neural}.